All Episodes

 Open line Friday, 800-282-2882.

-You know, when we last left, Senator Schumer, he had just said, well, you know, this is one instance where intelligence was on the ball, thwarting this plot to blow up a tunnel connecting New Jersey to Manhattan.
+You know, when we last left, Senator Schumer, he had just said, well, you know, this is one instance where intelligence was on the ball plotting this, thwarting this plot to blow up a tunnel connecting New Jersey to Manhattan.

 This once again shows that Homeland Security and Secretary Cherdoff's view that New York shouldn't get funding and shouldn't get funding for personnel makes no sense whatsoever.

-The only way you would have stopped a clot like this is added personnel.
+The only way you would have stopped a plot like this is added personnel.

-This idea that it should there should be a preference for mechanical devices and detection devices important as they are over uh manpower uh it doesn't make any sense at all.
+This idea that there should be a preference for mechanical devices and detection devices, important as they are, over manpower, it doesn't make any sense at all.

-Uh to to take the occasion of a successful thwarting of a plot and blame Homeland Security New York enough money it's just no funding.
+To take the occasion of a successful thwarting of a plot and blame Homeland Security for not giving New York enough money, it's just no funding.

-They're getting the lion's share of the funding, but here's he saying, no funding, we're being cut out, so forth and so on.
+They're getting the lion's share of the funding, but here's he's saying no funding, we're being cut out, so forth and so on.

 Well, actually not.